chaoszhang/ASTER/README.md

   3. Double click `make.bat` inside the downloaded directory

 # EXECUTION
 ASTER currently has no GUI.
 You need to run it through the command-line.
-In a terminal/PowerShell, go to [`bin`](Linux/Unix/WSL) or [`exe`](Win) in the location where you have downloaded the software, find the name of your program of interest, and issue the following command:
+In a terminal/PowerShell, go to `bin`(Linux/Unix/WSL) or `exe`(Win) in the location where you have downloaded the software, find the name of your program of interest, and issue the following command:

 ```
 ./PROGRAM_NAME